RKaseman/unit-03-game-word-guess/README.md

 I added JQuery for the Ajax call to the Hedonometer website.

 I was dismayed when I discovered the Hedonometer API hasn't been up and running for a while, so I had to get creative in order to use it at all.
 My code scrapes [their word list's top 25 happy words](http://hedonometer.org/words.html) for the selection set.
+I wanted to get the three top words every day for continual variation, but they're contained in a modal.
+If they can be scraped I'll figure out how but I don't want to get bogged down in one project for *too* long.